temporalio/documentation/docs/concepts/what-is-a-temporal-cluster.md

 ### Auth

-**Authentication** is the process of verifying users that wish to access your application are actually the users you want accessing it.
+**Authentication** is the process of verifying users who want to access your application are actually the users you want accessing it.
 **Authorization** is the verification of applications and data that a user on your Cluster or application has access to.

 Temporal has several authentication protocols that can be set to restrict access to your data.
 These protocols address three different areas: servers, client connections, and users.